rjf7q/bls-data-exploration/README.md

 > States with urban centers and a strong presence of high-paying industries generally perform better.
 Coastal states, particularly in the Northeast and West Coast, exhibit a clear advantage over their inland counterparts.

-## Number and Percentage of High-Paid Individuals by State
+## Distribution of Highest-Paid Individuals by State

 <img align="center" width="900" height="350" src='graphics_images/num_paid_individuals_barchart.png'>

+- Fig 1.2: Bar plot showing the number of high-paid individuals by state.

 The same grpah was summarized into the pie chart below.
 States with a national paid individual average below 5% were grouped into "Other" to display the largest percentages across the nation.

 <img align="center" width="500" height="500" src='graphics_images/percentage_high_paid_state_piechart.png'>

+- Fig 1.3: Pie chart showing the percentage of high-paid individuals by state.

 ### Key Insights:

 These visualizations reflect the absolute numbers of high-paid individuals due to the sheer population size of these states.
 For example, California has a larger population, resulting in a higher total number of high-income earners, even if the average income is not the highest.

-## Top 10 Occupations of High-Paid Individuals
+## (2) Top 10 Most Common Occupations of High-Paid Individuals
+## What are the most common occupations among high-paid individuals?

 <img align="center" width="900" height="350" src='graphics_images/top10_occ_state_barchart_vertical.png'>

+- Fig 2.1: Bar plot showing the top 10 occupations for high-paid individuals.

 ### Key Insights:

 We have visualized the top 10 occupations of the highest paid individuals.
 Of note, the technology industry was the most represented with Software Developrs and Computer and Information Systems Managers.
 Financial Managers also made up a large portion of the top 10 occupations.
+This matches how some of the highest paying jobs found on job sites are usually located in the tech industry.
 The same visualization was transformed into a horizontal bar chart below for readability.

 <img align="center" width="900" height="350" src='graphics_images/top10_occ_state_barchart_horizontal.png'>

+- Fig 2.2: Horizontal Bar plot showing the top 10 occupations for high-paid individuals.

 ### Key Insights: